top of page

 PIT STOPS

-Our provision will be made available to you three times on the route daily at our pit stops.
-Each pit stop will feature a vehicle, staff, first aid support, comms and of course, some food and drink.
+On Event Days 1 & 2, we will support you along the route with 3 x pit stops.
+Each pit stop will feature a vehicle, staff, first aid support, comms and, of course, some food and drink.
 Expect the odd cameo local snack appearance, some baked goods from time to time, plenty of sweets and salty snacks and loads of fresh fruit.
+On both days at Pit Stop 2 there will typically be some more substantial savoury lunch items such as wraps or sandwiches.

 MANDATORY KIT LIST